fomightez/dataframe2img/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/fomightez/dataframe2img/master?filepath=index.ipynb)

-Makes images of stylized dataframes so that when Jupyter notebooks are reopened, the stylized view is represented.
+Makes images of stylized dataframes so that when Jupyter notebooks are reopened, the stylized view is represented. **Importantly, it includes tips that also enable it to be done without generating giant file sizes as well.**

 Click on a `launch binder` badge on this page to launch a session where everything needed for this process is set up and the steps in the process are demonstrated.